Please download this ‘welcome Cathays students’ 2018/19 sheet – it has bin day information and the bare essentials to get you started!

 The majority of students in any university are mature, sensible and conduct themselves appropriately.
 Yet let’s not sugar coat it: Student life is very damn difficult – as much as some have some romanticised ideal of student life the last 50 years to be one of parties, mass-sex and debauchery – many find the experience quite difficult, suffering mental health issues, stress, finding communal living to be absolute hell, homesickness, then leaving degree at the end asking themselves was it even worth it?

-The people who have contributed to this page have gone through what you are about to experience in the last 1-25 years and the clichés are ever evident!
+The people who have contributed to this page have gone through what you are about to experience in the last 1-25 years of being students themselves – and the clichés are ever evident!

 The more accurate truth/fact is the difficulty of many of you having two jobs in term time and three jobs in the summer, being quite disconnected from the politics, societies and other aspects of student life.
 This page has been created to support the difficulties of many students having endured and some guidance to make your life a little bit easier in Cathays – regardless of what University/college you attend.